cs3210-fall2020/assignment-03-donbstringham/README.md

 ## Exercise 03 (15 points)

-Write a program that uses `lseek` to copy the contents of one file into another file at starting at position 100.
+Write a program that uses `fseek` to copy the contents of one file into another file at starting at position 100.

 ## Exercise 04 (15 points)